daydy225/bloglist-frontend/readme.md

 ## step 8: Implement the functionality for the like button.
 Likes are increased by making an HTTP PUT request to the unique address of the blog post in the backend.

 ## step 9: Modify the application to list the blog posts by the number of likes.
 Sorting the blog posts can be done with the array sort method.
+## step 10: Add a new button for deleting blog posts.
+Also, implement the logic for deleting blog posts in the frontend.